 In 1900, the family “patriarch”, Seth Jonathan Arnold (grandson of the Aaron mentioned above) passed away, leaving his wife Rosalthe and two adult sons, Clarence and Charles (the writer’s grandfather).
 Both young men decided to enter the new and exciting electrical industry.
-Clarence went to work for Westinghouse Electric Company.
-Charles married and obtained a position as an electrician working on setting up the St. Louis World’s Fair.
+Clarence went to work for Westinghouse Electric Company and Charles married, obtained a position as electrician working on setting up the electrical exhibits at the St. Louis World’s Fair.
 This resulted in his moving to East St. Louis, Illinois where the writer’s father and aunt, Culbert Charles and his older sister, Dorothea were born.